StanleyKubricker/News_Groups_Clustering/README.md

-# Automated clustering of articles from The 20 newsgroups text dataset
+# Automated unsupervised clustering of articles from The 20 newsgroups text dataset

 Dataset available from https://scikit-learn.org/0.19/datasets/twenty_newsgroups.html